Femtosecond optical breakdown in silicon: Results and discussion

-Fluence thresholds increase by approximately 1 J/cm$^2$ for increasing pulse duration by 30fs.
+Independently on the strength of the laser-matter interaction, electrons gain more energy by interacting with longer pulses, such that the energy absorption curves in Fig.\ref{fig:Fig1} (c-d) do not intersect and remain parallel in the entire laser intensity range.
+This is a consequence of the uncertainty relation for energy, that is independent on the amount of perturbation.
+For instance in the perturbative (low-intensity) regime, the probability for multiphoton transition across a bandgap $\Delta$ is proportional to $\sin^2 [(\Delta-n \hbar \omega_L)\tau/2\hbar]/(\Delta-n \hbar \omega_L)^2$.
+The distribution is sharply peaked at $\Delta = n \hbar \omega_L$ and has a width is $\sim \hbar/\tau$.
+As the pulse length increases, the photoionization probability approaches the energy-conserving Dirac delta function $\pi \tau \delta (\Delta - n \hbar \omega_L)$ with a prefactor proportional to $\tau$, hence the absorbed energy also increases linearly with the increase of the pulse length.
 Fig.\ref{fig:Fig6} (a,b) show the threshold fluence $\Phi_{th}$ and threshold intensity $I_{th}$ as a function of $\tau$, respectively.
-We find linear dependence $\Phi_{th}=\Phi_0+I_{\infty}\tau$, where $\Phi_0$ is the threshold fluence extrapolated to infinitely short pulse duration, $I_{\infty}$ is the asymptotic threshold intensity for continuous wave laser irradiation ($\tau \rightarrow \infty$).
+We find linear dependence $\Phi_{th}=\Phi_0+I_{\infty}\tau$, where $\Phi_0$ is a threshold fluence extrapolated to zero pulse duration , $I_{\infty}$ is the threshold intensity for continuous wave laser irradiation ($\tau \rightarrow \infty$).
 Consequently the threshold intensity decreases with the increase of the pulse length according to $I_{th}=\Phi_0/\tau+I_{\infty}$.
 These two parameters depend on the laser polarization direction: $I_{\infty} = 3\times 10^{13}$ W/cm$^2$, $\Phi_0 =0.95$ J/cm$^2$ for [001] polarization direction. $I_{\infty} = 2.8 \times 10^{13}$ W/cm$^2$, $\Phi_0 =0.82$ J/cm$^2$ for [111] polarization direction.
-The result agrees qualitatively with the experimental results for damage thresholds in fused silica reported in Refs.\cite{Lenzner1998,Chimier2011}.
+The result agrees only qualitatively with the experimental data of measured damage thresholds in fused silica reported in Refs.\cite{Lenzner1998,Chimier2011}, which exhibit an increasing trend with the increase of the pulse length.
+However, the linear scaling trend predicted in this work has more profound physical significance, as it shows that the energy uncertainty relation governs the pulse length dependence of the femtosecond optical breakdown threshold.